fossfreedom/coverart-browser/README.md

  - thanks to Luqman Aden <laden@uwaterloo.ca> for the coverart-search plugin which our cover-search pane is based upon
  - thanks to Canonical for the Star widget which the ratings capabilities use
  - our Translators: Launchpad Translation team - individual credits for each locale is shown in the plugin preferences dialog
- - Button Icons - jrbastien for the four toolbar icon-sets (standard, light, lighter & dark)
+ - Button Icons - [jrbastien](https://github.com/jrbastien) for the five toolbar icon-sets
  - Flow view is based upon [Contentflow](http://jacksasylum.eu/ContentFlow)
  - Chief Tester and all-round good egg - jrbastien!